 The new ‘Duty to Report on Payment Practices and Performance’ legislation comes into force April 2017

-Why businesses should treat the new ‘Duty to Report on Payment Practices and Performance’ legislation as more than a tick box exercise
+Why businesses should treat the new ‘Duty to Report on Payment Practices and Performance’ legislation as more than a tick box exercise.
+The new duty to report will make a whole host of large companies’ payment-related information publically available for the first time.

 The new duty to report will make a whole host of large companies’ payment-related information publically available for the first time.